 COMP-1 | COMPUTATION-1

 Tip!
-COMP-1 is applicable to the Numeric Data type.
+COMP-1 applies to the Numeric Data type.

-COMP-1 is a USAGE type used to store single-precision (32 bit) floating-point numbers.
-COMP-1 allows a VALUE clause with a signed floating-point.
+COMP-1 stores the numbers in a single-precision (32-bit) floating-point format.
+It allows a VALUE clause with a signed floating-point.

 Storage Size and Format -